The Skimm: History

+In March 2025, six years after the texting platform Purple was acquired by the company, theSkimm was acquired by Everyday Health Group, the health content arm of Ziff Davis.

 Products and Services

-The Daily Skimm is the company's daily email newsletter.
-It focuses on a short, simple, and easy-to-read version of the news, and is marketed to urban women aged 22–34.
+The Daily Skimm is the company's daily e-mail newsletter, marketed to urban women aged 22–34.
+It focuses on an easily consumed summary of the news.
 As of November 2016, the newsletter has over 4 million subscribers.

 In 2016, theSkimm launched the Skimm Ahead app for iOS, which directly inserts events into its subscribers' calendars.

-On March 4, 2019, theSkimm launched its first daily news podcast, Skimm This.
+On March 4, 2019, theSkimm launched its daily news podcast, Skimm This.
 Available weekday evenings at 5 p.m.
-ET, the podcast breaks down the news of the day and explains the context and clarity of each story and why it's important.
+ET, the podcast summarizes and contextualizes the news of the day.
 It's the second podcast launched by theSkimm after previously launching Skimm'd from the Couch in 2018.
 In 2021, theSkimm launched the career podcast 9 to 5ish.

 Recent initiatives include '#ShowUsYourLeave', was launched to encourage congress to prioritize paid family leave policies.
 The campaign advocates for more transparency around paid family leave programs and more support of working women and families of all kinds.